 Make Great Presentations (Free eBook Download)

-Take the tips you learned in this article further with our new eBook: The Complete Guide to Making Great Presentations (grab it now for FREE).
+Take the tips you learned in this article further with our eBook: The Complete Guide to Making Great Presentations (grab it now for FREE).

-It will help walk you through the complete presentation process.
+It'll help walk you through the complete presentation process.
 Learn how to write your presentation, design it like a pro, and prepare it to present powerfully.

-Apply Design Principles to Your Next PowerPoint Presentation
+Apply PowerPoint Design Principles to Your Next Presentation

-Instead of trying to design everything, keep it simple and focus on a process which works for you.
+Instead of trying to design everything, keep it simple and focus on a process that works for you.
 For example, design a few layouts you could use.
 Only use animations where it makes sense.
 Keep your colors simple.

-Here are some excellent PowerPoint templates to take a look at on Envato Elements, where you can download unlimited presentation designs, web templates, and graphic assets for a single monthly fee.
+Here are some excellent PowerPoint templates to look at on Envato Elements.
+Download unlimited presentation designs.
+Download web templates, and graphic assets for a single monthly fee.